A maximum penalised likelihood approach for semiparametric accelerated failure time models with time-varying covariates and partly interval censoring: Introduction

-For partly interval-censored survival data as defined in \cite{Kim03}, exact event times coexist with left, right, and interval censoring times as part of the observed survival data.
-Consider, for example, the treatment of long-term illnesses or medical studies that require periodic follow-up clinician appointments.
-At each of these visits, the event status is monitored and this process usually leads to the occurrence of interval-censored data.
-Since interval censoring is a common phenomenon in practice, it is important to consider this type of data when developing a survival regression model.
+In practice, time-to-event data often involve complex censoring mechanisms, necessitating methods that can handle various types of censoring.
+For instance, partly interval-censored survival data, as defined by \cite{Kim03}, include exact event times and potentially left, right and interval censoring times as part of the observed survival data.
+Consider, for example, the treatment of long-term illnesses or medical studies that require periodic follow-up appointments with clinicians.
+At each of these visits, the event status is monitored, which often leads to the occurrence of interval-censored data.
+Given the prevalence of interval censoring in practice, it is important to account for this type of data when developing a survival regression model.
 A commonly used strategy of replacing a censoring interval with a single imputation, such as the middle-point, is not ideal as it may introduce biases in the estimated regression coefficients \citep{Ma2021, Webb2023}.
-Multiple imputation can be employed to handle interval censoring for the Cox model \citep{Pan00}; however, its computational burden is significant because it requires fitting the model for a large number of times.
-Due to the complexity involved in parameter estimation of the AFT model with time-varying covariates and interval censoring, multiple imputation becomes infeasible.
-Therefore, we will develop an efficient approach to fit such a model in this paper.
+Multiple imputation can be employed to handle interval censoring for the Cox model \citep{Pan00}; however, its computational demands are substantial for AFT models with time-varying covariates because it requires numerous model fittings, each of which may be time-consuming, rendering the process impractical.

+Our work in this paper is motivated by the WBRTMel trial, a multinational, open-label, phase III randomised controlled trial that compared whole brain radiotherapy (WBRT) to observation (control).
+In this study, patients were randomised to either the WBRT arm or the control arm following the first local treatment (surgical excision and/or stereotactic irradiation treatment) of 1 to 3 melanoma brain metastases.
+The primary outcome was the proportion of patients experiencing distant intracranial failure, as determined by magnetic resonance imaging, within 12 months of randomisation.
+The initial study concluded that adjuvant WBRT did not provide evidence of clinical benefit with respect to the primary outcome \citep{Hong2019}.
+This result was based on the non-statistically significant effect of WBRT on the primary outcome, assessed using logistic regression without covariate adjustment, as specified in the statistical analysis plan \citep{Lo2019}.

+Patients who were alive without intracranial progression at the trial's closure were right-censored.
+However, for patients who experienced the primary outcome, intracranial failure was not observed exactly but occurred between two scan visits, resulting in partly interval-censored data.
+Additionally, some patients received systemic therapy during the study, which is a time-varying covariate influencing progression.
+Given the efficacy of systemic therapy in extending the time to progression \citep{long2018combination}, it is crucial to account for this time-varying covariate when assessing the effectiveness of WBRT.
+Thus, in response to the need for a methodology that accommodates both time-varying covariates and interval censoring in AFT models, this paper aims to develop an efficient approach for fitting AFT models with partly interval censoring while incorporating time-varying covariates.